How Leadership Coaching Works: A Behind-the-Scenes Look

 • Improved communication techniques

-Once you see the silo you built, tactics become unnecessary.
-You’re not trying to delegate better inside a system designed around your involvement.
-You’re rearchitecting the system so delegation isn’t even needed – people just operate.
+Once you see the environment you’ve built and how it supports the patterns you don’t like, tactics become unnecessary.
+You’re not trying to delegate better inside a system that revolves around you.
+You’re rearchitecting the system so delegation isn’t even needed – people just do the work on their own.

 Training approach: